Generic selectors

 · To engage in festivities.

-A celebration is an occasion for rejoicing.
+A celebration is an occasion for REJOICING.
 People rejoiced at the birth of Isaac, Samuel, John the Baptist, and, especially, Jesus who was glorified by the entire heavenly host.
 Just as the angels shouted for joy at the creation of the universe, their response to the birth of the Christ was not restrained.
 Celebrations for those we know and love are no different than celebrating God’s feasts.
 He is creating eternal children so celebrations of life, including birthdays, are not evil.
 God intends for celebrations to be joyous times:

 Notice that it is God who gives us joy.
 He is the one who motivates us.
 Children are an inheritance of God and He wants parents to rejoice, not just at the birth, but throughout the lives of their children.
 Jesus Christ reminded us of that as well:

-JOHN 16:21 A woman when she is giving birth has grief because her time of travail has come; but after she gives birth to the child, she no longer remembers the anguish because of the joy that a child has been born into the world.
+JOHN 16:21 “A woman, when she is in labor, has sorrow because her hour has come; but as soon as she has given birth to the child, she no longer remembers the anguish, for joy that a human being has been born into the world.

 Among Christians today, commonly celebrated life events include wedding anniversaries, baptisms, the number of Feast of Tabernacles kept, etc. Businesses have celebrations to recognize significant years of service for employees.
 The common theme to all these is bringing people together so they can show love, respect, and honor for someone while giving thanks to God.
 He is creating a family.
 Even the angels rejoice when one sinner repents[11] and is begotten by God.
 How much more will they (and we) celebrate when we become spirit beings?
 How can anyone claim that Scripture condemns birthday celebrations but not other important annual milestones such as wedding anniversaries, baptisms, etc?
 Notice what some of the apostles said about celebrations in their time: